siam1234-Brand/GRAPHICS-PROJECT./README.md

 ## 🪪 License

 This project is developed for educational purposes under AIUB.
 Feel free to fork and modify for your own learning and experimentation.
-All rights reserved © OBJECT ORIENTED PROGRAMMING 2 [R]_Group 5_Project Team
+All rights reserved © Computer Graphics [I]_Group 6_Project Team.